horizon-research/ism-algorithm/README.md

 Then, you can check out all results from `result` as previously shown.

 The format of result is the same as the one in PSMNet.

+## How to use

+In the `ism_skeleton.py`, it gives a skeleton code for using Invariant-based motion compensation with any Stereo DNN model.
+There are several steps in TODO list in order to make this algorithm works.

+First, you need to download a stereo vision dataset.
+For this, we recommend [KITTI dataset](http://www.cvlibs.net/datasets/kitti/eval_depth_all.php) and [SceneFlow dataset](https://lmb.informatik.uni-freiburg.de/resources/datasets/SceneFlowDatasets.en.html) and pass the path to the skeleton code.

+Second, download any stereo vision DNN network to test this code.
+In the `ism_skeleton.py`, you need to implement the functions `load_dnn_model` and `dnn_inference` to be able to load the stereo DNN model and use the stereo DNN model to geneerate disparity results from key frames.

+That's it!

 ## Some details about this skeleton code